ncatlab/nlab-content/pages/2/9/8/1/1892/content.md

 Depending on the kind of material you included, you may feel like adding a reference back to the $n$Caf&eacute; discussion.

-The first thing to do that is to get a copy of the $n$Caf&eacute; link.
+The first thing to do that is to get a copy of the $n$Caf&eacute; link, which may be obtained via "permalink" at the bottom of the comment.

 ***
 <img src="http://ncatlab.org/ericforgy/files/permalink.jpg" width = "500"/>